Truva

 Not all digital bank products work the same way.
 The two main types trade flexibility for rate.

-Withdraw anytime accounts (Maya 12%, BanKo 5%, GoTyme 3%) let you pull money out whenever you want.
+Withdraw anytime accounts let you pull money out whenever you want.
 No penalties.
 No waiting period.
-The rate is lower because the bank cannot count on your deposit staying.
+The rate is usually lower because the bank cannot count on your deposit staying.

-Time locked accounts (Tonik 8%, Salmon 6%, Netbank 5%) require you to commit your money for 3 to 12 months.
-Banks pay more because they have certainty over your deposit.
+Time locked accounts require you to commit your money for 3 to 12 months.
+Banks often pay more because they have certainty over your deposit.

 The decision rule is simple.
 If you might need the money within 6 months, use a withdraw-anytime account.
-If you know you can lock it away, a time deposit pays significantly more.
-On PHP 250K, the difference between Maya and Tonik is PHP 8,000 per year after tax.
+If you know you can lock it away, a time deposit can pay more.
+Compare the gross peso gap and the lock-in before moving money.

 Digital bank rate changes in early 2026: what you need to know

 Rates shifted significantly in the first quarter of 2026.
-Articles from 2025 are showing numbers that no longer apply.
+Articles from 2025 may show numbers that no longer apply.

 GoTyme: Base rate cut from 3.5% to 3% in January 2026.
 No boosted tier available.
 Simple 3% flat for all balances.